crywolfe/usus/ssl_rails_documentation.md

   )
 }
 ```

-The `certs/server.key` and `certs/server.crt` refers to keys and certificates the developer creates on their local environments.
+Lastly, the `certs/server.key` and `certs/server.crt` files need to be created.
+Both files refer to keys and certificates the developer creates on their local environments.

-The certs folder should be created in the root directory of the application.
+Create the certs directory inside the root directory of the application using the standard `mkdir certs` command.

 Once a certs directory is created then run the following commands.